Gaza genocide: Public opinion on Israel's actions in Gaza

+An August 2025 poll found that half of U.S. voters believed Israel was committing genocide in Gaza and 60% opposed further military assistance.
+A September 2025 AP-NORC poll found that the number of Americans who believe that Israel's military actions in Gaza have "gone too far" was increasing.

+An October 2025 Washington Post poll found that most American Jews believe Israel is committing war crimes and 39% believe it is committing genocide.
+A Quinnipiac poll found that 50% of U.S. voters believe Israel is committing genocide in Gaza, including 77% of Democrats, while 64% of Republicans disagree.
+Additionally, 60% of voters oppose sending more U.S. military aid to Israel, with 37% sympathizing more with Palestinians and 36% with Israelis.

 Impact

 Millions of people around the world protested Israel's actions, many of them explicitly calling for the recognition and cessation of genocide.

-The British sociologist Martin Shaw has called the Gaza genocide "the genocide that changed the world" because of mass mobilisation against genocide.
+British sociologist Martin Shaw has called the Gaza genocide "the genocide that changed the world" because of mass mobilisation against genocide.
 He also highlights some political victories by Israel, but "at huge cost to its global legitimacy and that of the West".
-Israeli journalist and author Gideon Levy wrote an article on Haaretz insisting that the people of Gaza will never forget the massacres, bombardments, and destruction as well as the trauma that will be passed on for generations.
+Israeli journalist and author Gideon Levy wrote an article in Haaretz insisting that the people of Gaza will never forget the massacres, bombardments, destruction, and trauma.

+Scholars, experts, and other commentators have described the genocide as the "graveyard of international law".
 Some scholars, particularly those associated with Third World approaches to international law, have argued that the international community's failure to treat Israel's actions in Gaza as a genocide and respond accordingly has harmed the principles of the international order and international law and exposed the deficiencies of international governance.
 José Manuel Barreto argues that "the Palestinian genocide has unveiled the deep colonial structure of the international legal order", placing the Gaza genocide in a long list of colonial genocides the international system has tolerated.

-Mark LeVine argues that Israel's actions have destroyed respect for international law and weakened the taboo against large-scale violence in response to perceived threats.
-André Nollkaemper said that the rejection of international law by the United States is a unique feature of the Gaza war.
-The journalist Colin Jones interviewed lawyers affiliated with the US military and concluded that they see Gaza as a test case for what military conduct might be acceptable in a hypothetical future war between the US and a peer power such as China.
+Historian Mark LeVine argues that Israel's actions have destroyed respect for international law and weakened the taboo against large-scale violence in response to perceived threats.

+Dutch lawyer and professor of international law André Nollkaemper has said that the United States' rejection of international law is a unique feature of the Gaza war.
+The journalist Colin Jones interviewed lawyers affiliated with the US military and concluded that they see Gaza as a test case for what military conduct might be acceptable in a hypothetical war between the US and a peer power such as China.
-Denial

-Denialism of the Gaza genocide has been ongoing since its beginning and follows similar patterns as other cases of genocide denial.

-Frequent claims include downplaying Israeli violence and the death toll in Gaza, justifying Israel's actions in terms of self-defence or international humanitarian law, and arguing that Israel's relationship to the Holocaust makes it incapable of perpetrating genocide.